pingcap/docs/tidb-cloud/migrate-from-oracle-using-aws-dms.md

 1. Go to the [Replication instances](https://console.aws.amazon.com/dms/v2/home#replicationInstances) page in the AWS DMS console, and switch to the corresponding region.

-2. Create an AWS DMS replication instance with `dms.t3.large` in VPC.
+2. Create an AWS DMS replication instance with `dms.t3.large` in the VPC.

     ![Create AWS DMS Instance](/media/tidb-cloud/aws-dms-from-oracle-to-tidb-8.png)